2021 US Open – Men's singles

 Daniil Medvedev defeated Novak Djokovic in the final, 6–4, 6–4, 6–4 to win the men's singles tennis title at the 2021 US Open.
-It was his first major title and he only lost one set en route (against Botic van de Zandschulp in the quarterfinals).
-Medvedev became the third Russian man, after Yevgeny Kafelnikov and Marat Safin, to win a major singles title, and the first to do so since Safin at the 2005 Australian Open.
+It was his first major title.
+Medvedev was the third Russian man, after Yevgeny Kafelnikov and Marat Safin, to win a major singles title, and the first to do so since Safin at the 2005 Australian Open.

+Djokovic was aiming to become the second man in the Open Era, after Rod Laver in 1969, to complete the Grand Slam.
+He was also attempting to win an outright record 21st major singles title and surpass his Big Three counterparts, Roger Federer and Rafael Nadal.
+By reaching the final, Djokovic tied Federer's record of 31 men's singles major finals contested, and repeated his 2015 achievement of reaching all four major finals in a season.
+This marked Djokovic's sixth runners-up finish at the event, the most in one of men's grand slam events (tied with Bill Johnston who also had six at the US Open).
+This is also a record for the ATP Tour event.

 Dominic Thiem was the reigning champion, but did not participate due to an ongoing wrist injury.

-Djokovic was aiming to become the second man in the Open Era, after Rod Laver in 1969, to complete a Grand Slam.
-He was also attempting to win an outright record 21st major singles title and surpass his Big Three counterparts, Roger Federer and Rafael Nadal.
-By reaching the final, Djokovic tied Federer's record of 31 men's singles major finals contested, and repeated his 2015 achievement of contesting the maximum-possible 28 major singles matches in a season.
-This marked Djokovic's record sixth runner-up finish at the event.
+This wrist injury would eventually lead to his retirement from the sport in 2024.

 By defeating world No. 3 Stefanos Tsitsipas in the third round, Carlos Alcaraz became the youngest man to beat a top 3 ranked-player in singles at the US Open since the inception of the ATP rankings in 1973.
-He became the youngest male quarterfinalist at a singles major since Michael Chang at the 1989 French Open, and the youngest at the US Open in the Open Era; he would go on to win the title the following year.
-Van de Zandschulp became the first Dutchman to reach a singles major quarterfinal since Sjeng Schalken at the 2004 Wimbledon Championships and the first qualifier to do so at the US Open since Gilles Müller in 2008.
+He was the youngest male quarterfinalist at a singles major since Michael Chang at the 1989 French Open, and the youngest at the US Open in the Open Era; he would win the title the following year.
+Botic van de Zandschulp was the first Dutchman to reach a singles major quarterfinal since Sjeng Schalken at the 2004 Wimbledon Championships and the first qualifier to do so at the US Open since Gilles Müller in 2008.